vectordotdev/vector/rfcs/2022-04-20-12187-log-namespacing.md

 - Support arbitrarily nested values
-- Functions that access metadata (`get_metadata_field`, `remove_metadata_field`, and `set_metadata_field`) should support full paths as keys, and return the `any` type instead of just `string.
+- Functions that access metadata (`get_metadata_field`, `remove_metadata_field`, and `set_metadata_field`) should support full paths as keys, and return the `any` type instead of just `string`.
 This is technically a breaking change.

 With these changes, using metadata can still be a bit annoying since the returned type will always be `any`, even if the value is set and read in the same VRL program.